annervisser/OpenSteamController/README.md

  firmware much lower.
 There was still a considerable challenge to get even a "Hello World" (i.e. blink the Steam Button LED) working.
-However, this was not nearly as tough as I imagine doing something similar on a controller that is designed to be more temper resistant would be.
+However, this was not nearly as tough as I imagine doing something similar on a controller that is designed to be more tamper resistant would be.
 I really appreciate the fact that Valve left this hardware as accessible as they did and do not discourage people from trying to hack it.